11. What exactly is probate?

 What assets go into a trust is determined by the particular circumstances of each client.
 Typically Non-Qualified assets will be put in the trust and Qualified assets are not.
-Some Non qualified assets are real estate, bank accounts, brokerage accounts and life insurance policies.
+Some Non-qualified assets are real estate, bank accounts, brokerage accounts, and life insurance policies.
 Some qualified assets are 401k’s, 403b’s and IRA’s.

 55. If I create a trust do I have to file a tax return for the trust?

-No. A Revocable living trust does not file a tax return, as long as the Trustor(s) serve as Trustee.
+No. A Revocable living trust does not file a tax return, as long as the Trustor(s) serves as Trustee.
 It is an extension of the trustors in that any income produced by trust assets is reported on the trustor’s personal tax returns.